abdelmoujibMegzari/pso_cndp/Readme.md

 - `pso/`: Contains the implementation of the PSO algorithm.
 - `greedy_CNDP.py`: Contains the implementation of the greedy solution.
 - `vns.py`: Contains the implementation of the VNS solution.
 - `graphDataSet/`: Directory containing data sets used in the algorithms.
+Dataset proposed by Mario Ventresca accessible in [https://engineering.purdue.edu/~mventresca/index.php?cnd]
 - `GraphTest.py`: Contains tests for graph functionalities used in algorithms.

 ## Getting Started